AdinkraXpress/privacy-policy/privacy-policy.md

 ## Contact Us

-If you have any questions or suggestions about AdinkraXpress Privacy Policy, do not hesitate to contact me at adinkraxpress360@gmail.com.
+If you have any questions about AdinkraXpress Privacy Policy, do not hesitate to contact me at adinkraxpress360@gmail.com.